ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 In addition to Receipts, some verifiable data structures might support additional proof types, such as proofs of consistency, or proofs of non-inclusion.

-Specific verifiable data structures, such those describes in {{-CT}} and {{-COMETRE}}, and the review of their security requirements for SCITT are out of scope for this document.
+Specific verifiable data structures, such those describes in {{-CT}} and {{-RECEIPTS}}, and the review of their security requirements for SCITT are out of scope for this document.

 ### Adjacent Services